saugkim/abo_data2021/Assignment2_report_kim.md

 1. Tools used:
       - scikit-learn for solving classification problem and for visualizing confusion matrix and importance features

-      - classifier's setting is random_state=0(to get consistency from multiple runs) and all other parameters are default values
+      - classifier's parameter setting is random_state=0 (to get consistency from multiple runs) and all other parameters are default values

 <br>